lab11/lab11-ec2-deployer/README.md

 * Authenticate to AWS on the command line
 * Configure the Terraform project to reflect your specific needs
-* Run `ec2_instances.py create` to create the instance(s)
+* Run `ec2_instances.py apply` to create the instance(s)

 When you're completely done with your project and want to delete the instance(s) and supporting AWS infrastructure, run `ec2_instances.py destroy` to tear it down.
-You can easily recreate it with another `python ec2_instances.py create` command.
+You can easily recreate it with another `python ec2_instances.py apply` command.

 # 0. Installation Requirements